Financial Conduct Authority Application Update

 For help and advice call 0800 862 0150 email@example.com

-If the person dies at home call your GP and nearest relative immediately.
+If the person died at home call your GP and nearest relative immediately.

-If the GP has seen the deceased in the last 14 days for what he believes has caused of death then he/she can certify the death.
+If the GP has seen the deceased in the last 28 days for what he/she believes has caused death then he/she can certify the death.

 A Medical certificate of the Cause of Death (MCCD) is issued by the doctor who was treating the deceased, unless the coroner needs to be informed.

 In April 2014, Medical Examiners will be introduced to independently scrutinise and confirm the cause of death when it is not referred to the coroner, they will also be the primary source of general medical advice to coroners.
 This role is currently being piloted in a number of locations in the UK.

 When a death is referred to the coroner he is likely to request an autopsy (post-mortem investigative operation) to be carried out.